Moist Crumb Cake

 - Add flour mixture to wet ingredients a little bit at a time until just combined.

-- Spread half of the batter into a greased 8" round cake pan.
+- Spread half of the batter into a greased 8" square cake pan.

 - Top with the remaining batter.